aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-ppsm/_index.md

 ---
 title: Convert Microsoft Word to PPSM in Python
-description: Microsoft Word to PPSM conversion in your Python Phones without using Microsoft Word of PowerPoint
+description: Microsoft Word to PPSM conversion in your Python applications without using Microsoft Word or PowerPoint
 url: /python-net/conversion/word-to-ppsm/
 family: total
 platformtag: Python